 |Capital 35 Distinguished (60yrs+)||Capital 50 Distinguished (60yrs+)|

-Rider must present a government issued ID to receive a packet
+Rider must present a government issued ID to receive a packet.
+If you can not attend packet pickup,

 Mandatory Pre-Ride Meeting (Capitol 35 & 50 Riders)